sillsdev/web-xforge/.github/copilot-instructions.md

 - Follow existing patterns for DocService implementations
 - Initialize collections with proper indexes and validation
 - Test migrations with both empty and existing data
+- Do not refer to collection names using string literals, but instead use FooDoc.COLLECTION.

 # Migration Guidelines